 Range: About 70 species of senecio grow throughout the contiguous United States, in many habitats.
 Many are common in pastures and along roadsides.

 The danger: Levels of toxicity vary among different members of the species, but all are thought to contain at least some concentration of pyrrolizidine alkaloids, which inhibit cell division, especially in the liver.
 Damage to the liver is cumulative and irreversible.
-Most horses succumb to chronic exposure over time, after consuming between 50 and 150 pounds total.
+Most horses succumb to chronic exposure over time, after consuming between 50 and 150 pounds total of these plants toxic to horses.

 Signs: Often, there is no evidence of consumption until signs of liver failure begin to appear.
 These include photosensitization, diminished appetite, and weight loss, progressing to depression, incoordination, and jaundice.